-A couple of months ago I shared this list of “simple rules” that I wanted my family to live by–something I was planning to hang up as a little daily reminder.
+A while back I shared a list of “simple rules” that I wanted my family to live by–something I was planning to hang up as a little daily reminder.
 Funnily enough, the one thing people commented on more than any other was a line I honestly hadn’t thought twice about including: Make your bed every day.

 Is this really a novel concept?